benleung/weather/README.md

 ### Main App (weather)
 Note:
-- Requirement for main app is very simple in main app, and hence a simple View-Controller pattern is used here for time and simplicity reason.
+- Requirement for main app is very simple (without data handling) in main app, and hence a simple View-Controller pattern is used here for time and simplicity reason.
 If given more time, it can be further architected with MVP, MVVM to improve understandable, flexible, and maintainable.
 - Each screen with design is seperated by different storyboard for simplicity reason
 - LargeWidgetVC, MediumWidget, SmallWidget is intentionally created seperately for extensibility on widget design change (which likely happens)